iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 Contrary to appearances, large language models (LLMs) like ChatGPT do not actually "remember" past interactions.
 The moment they finish "typing" out their response, they have no idea who you are or what you were talking about.
 Each time the model is prompted, it is **completely independent** from previous questions you've asked.

-When ChatGPT seems to naturally recall details from earlier in the conversation, it is an illusion; the context of that dialogue is given back to ChatGPT every time you say something to it.
+When ChatGPT seems to naturally recall details from earlier in the conversation, it is an illusion; the context of the entire dialogue is given back to ChatGPT every time you say something to it.
 This context enables them to build coherent, follow-on responses that appear to be normal conversations.

 However, without this context, ChatGPT would have no knowledge of what was previously discussed.
 Like all LLMs, ChatGPT is completely *stateless*, meaning that in the actual model itself, no information is maintained between inputs and outputs.
 All of this feeding of previous context into the current interaction is hidden behind the scenes in the ChatGPT web application.